jump-dev/JuMP.jl/docs/src/index.md

 ## How the documentation is structured

 Having a high-level overview of how this documentation is structured will help you know where to look for certain things.
-There are three four parts:
+There are four main parts:

 * **Tutorials** contain worked examples of solving problems with JuMP.
 Start here if you are new to JuMP, or you have a particular problem class you want